-In a powered-on state with outer and inner-layer authenticated, the EUD is operational when the user has authenticated to two layers of DAR encryption.
+In a powered-on state with the outer and inner-layer authenticated, the EUD is operational when the user has authenticated to two layers of DAR encryption.
 The device in this state is considered classified and should be handled accordingly.
-This includes all removable media when plugged into the host system.
+This applies to all removable media when plugged into the host system.